oneforawe/react-ts-dock/doc/Creation.md

 The code in the `react-app/src` folder was developed from the starting point provided by create-react-app (the first initializing command) to its current state as the above steps were taken to hone the project.

+## Doc

+Continually wrote and revised the documentation.